videolan/x265/doc/reST/cli.rst

 .. option:: --crop-rect <left,top,right,bottom>

-	Region of image that does not contain information was added to achieve certain resolution or aspect ratio.
+	Define the (overscan) region of the image that does not contain information because it was added to achieve certain resolution or aspect ratio.
+The decoder may be directed to crop away this region before displaying the images via the :option:`--overscan` option.
 	Default undefined

 .. option:: --overscan <show|crop>

-	Specify whether it is appropriate for the decoder to display the overscan area
+	Specify whether it is appropriate for the decoder to display or crop the overscan area.
+Default unspecified

 .. option:: --videoformat <integer|string>

-	Specify format of original analog video prior to digitizing and encoding.
+	Specify the source format of the original analog video prior to digitizing and encoding.
 Default undefined

 	0. component
 	1. pal